Ordo Templi Orientis: Under Reuss's leadership

+Under Crowley's leadership

 Crowley wrote that Theodore Reuss suffered a stroke in the spring of 1920.
-In correspondence with one of Reuss' officers, Crowley expressed doubts about Reuss' competence to remain in office.
+In correspondence with one of Reuss's officers, Crowley expressed doubts about Reuss's competence to remain in office.
 Relations between Reuss and Crowley began to deteriorate, and the two exchanged angry letters in November 1921.
-Crowley informed Reuss that he was availing himself of Reuss' abdication from office and proclaiming himself Outer Head of the Order.
-Reuss died on October 28, 1923, without designating a successor, though Crowley claimed in later correspondence that Reuss had designated him.
-Crowley's biographer Lawrence Sutin, among others, casts doubt on this claim, although there is no evidence for or against it, and no other candidate stepped forward to refute Crowley by offering proof of succession.
+Crowley informed Reuss that he was availing himself of Reuss's abdication from office and proclaiming himself Outer Head of the Order.
+Reuss died on October 28, 1923, without designating a successor, though Crowley wrote in later correspondence that Reuss had designated him.
+Crowley's biographer Lawrence Sutin, among others, casts doubt on this, though there is no evidence for or against it, and no other candidate stepped forward to refute Crowley by offering proof of succession.
 In 1925, during a tumultuous Conference of Grand Masters, Crowley was officially elected as Outer Head of the Order (or O.H.O.) by the remaining administrative heads of O.T.O.